-Accidents that cause injury are always difficult, but when an accident is severe enough to cause the death of a victim, the results are devastating for that person’s loved ones.
+Accidents that cause injury are always difficult.
+When an accident is severe enough to cause the death of a victim, the results are devastating for that person’s loved ones.

 In addition to processing your grief over the unexpected loss of a beloved family member, you may also become inundated with financial concerns, mounting bills, and questions about how to pay for everything now that the victim has been taken from you.

 Thankfully, the law in Illinois and Iowa allows the families of fatal accident victims to seek compensation from those responsible in the form of a wrongful death lawsuit.

 To learn more about wrongful death claims and your family’s legal options after a fatal accident, call or contact VanDerGinst Law to schedule a free case consultation with one of our wrongful death attorneys.

 Wrongful Death Claims in Illinois